- Biodiversity Conservation

 My first experience in Eurasia was as a high school exchange student from Encinitas, California.
-I fell in love with the region, and have since spent over seven cumulative years in Mongolia, Kazakhstan, Russia and Uzbekistan.
+I have since spent over seven cumulative years in Mongolia, Kazakhstan, Russia and Uzbekistan.
 Much of this time has been in the remote backcountry, where I lead expeditions working with teams of local people.
 I enjoy learning languages, and speak advanced Russian and Khalkha Mongolian, intermediate Uzbek and Spanish, and have training in additional Central Asian languages.

 I founded and direct the Eurasian Bustard Alliance, a collaboration for research and conservation, working to better understand and protect bustard species in the region.
 I also serve as Co-Chair of the IUCN Bustard Specialist Group.

-I am interested in short- and long-term positions.
-I am also available for consulting, speaking engagements, and writing assignments.
+I am available for consulting, speaking engagements, and writing assignments.